-This colloquium, hosted annually by the Department of Chemistry, brings students from schools throughout the region to the UA campus to tour our facilities and learn about our research instrumentation, which includes equipment that they would typically not have access to at their home schools.
+This colloquium, hosted annually by the Department of Chemistry and Biochemistry, brings students from schools throughout the region to the UA campus to tour our facilities and learn about our research instrumentation, which includes equipment that they would typically not have access to at their home schools.

 Homecoming on the Quad

 Each fall, chemistry professors and graduate students assemble on the Quad to conduct hands-on experiments and demonstrations geared toward elementary and middle-school students.

 Our faculty and graduate students regularly visit local elementary and middle schools to perform chemistry-related demonstrations.

 We are a proud participant in this National Science Foundation program, which supports undergraduates’ participation in both ongoing research programs and projects designed specifically for REU participants.